metalsmith/in-place/README.md

 * [pattern](#pattern): optional.
 Only files that match this pattern will be processed.
 Accepts a string or an array of strings.
 The default is `**`.
 * [engineOptions](#engineoptions): optional.
 Use this to pass options to the jstransformer that's rendering your files.
 The default is `{}`.
+* [suppressNoFilesError](#suppressNoFilesError): optional.
+An error won’t be thrown if no files are present for processing.

 ### `pattern`